mlanfe/A-notes/docker.md

-**Port B inding**: bind the container's port to the host's port to make the service available to the outside world
+**Port Binding**: bind the container's port to the host's port to make the service available to the outside world

+docker registry vs docker repository

+1. docker registry
+   - a service providing storage
+   - collection of repositories
+2. docker repository
+   - collection of related images with same name but different versions

+Dockerfile:

+1. Dockerfiles start from a parent image ort 'base image'

+2. **FROM**

+   - build this image from the specified image

+3. **RUN**

+   - will execute any command in a shell **inside **the container envrionment

+4. **CMD**

+   1. 当container启动后会执行的命令

+   1. 每个Dockerfile只有一个CMD